Gyrodactylus salaris: History

 G. salaris was first described in 1952, after being removed from a Baltic strain of Atlantic salmon kept at the Hölle Laboratory in Sweden, near to the river Indalsälv.
 At the time, it was not thought to cause disease in the host fish.
 The presence of G. salaris on fish became a World Organisation for Animal Health notifiable disease in 1983.

 Catastrophic losses of Atlantic salmon occurred in Norway in the 1970s following the introduction of G. salaris.
 By 2001, the salmon populations of 41 Norwegian rivers had been virtually wiped out in this way.

 Historically, Gyrodactylus-infected rivers have been treated with the indiscriminate pesticide/piscicide rotenone.
-A newer method of treatment employs dosing small volumes of aqueous aluminium and sulfuric acid into the river.
+A newer method of treatment employs dosing small volumes of aqueous aluminium salts and sulfuric acid into the river.
 A huge advantage of this method is its ability to kill the parasites without harming the hosts.
-This new method has shown promising results in Batnfjordelva and Lærdalselva, two rivers in Norway.
+This new method has shown promising results in Batnfjordelva and Lærdalselvi, two rivers in Norway.